-6. This action arises under the Patent Laws of the United States, 35 U.S.C. § 1, et seq., including 35 U.S.C. §§ 271, 281, 283, 284, and 285.
-This Court has subject matter jurisdiction over this case for patent infringement under 28 U.S.C. §§ 1331 and 1338(a).

-7. This Court has personal jurisdiction over Defendants.
-Personal jurisdiction over Defendants in this action comports with due process.
-Defendants have conducted and regularly conduct business within the United States and this District.
-Defendants have purposefully availed themselves of the privileges of conducting business in the United States, and more specifically, in Delaware and this District.
-Defendants have incorporated or organized under the laws of the State of Delaware and sought protection and benefit from the laws of the State of Delaware.
-In addition, directly or through intermediaries (including through their agents, subsidiaries, affiliates, and others), Defendants have committed acts of patent infringement in Delaware by using and/or making infringing products and/or services in this District.
+- 4. This action arises under the Patent Laws of the United States, 35 U.S.C. § 1, et seq., including 35 U.S.C. §§ 271, 281, 283, 284, and 285.
+This Court has subject matter jurisdiction over this case for patent infringement under 28 U.S.C. §§ 1331 and 1338(a). - 5.
+This Court has personal jurisdiction over Defendant.
+Personal jurisdiction over Defendant in this action comports with due process.
+Defendant has conducted and regularly conducts business within the United States and this District.
+Defendant has purposefully availed itself of the privileges of conducting business in the United States, and more specifically, in Delaware and this District.
+Defendant has incorporated under the laws of the State of Delaware and has sought protection and benefit from the laws of the State of Delaware.
+In addition, directly or through intermediaries (including through its agents, subsidiaries, affiliates, and others), Defendant has committed acts of patent infringement in Delaware by using and/or making infringing products and/or services in this District.

-8. Venue is proper in this District pursuant to 28 U.S.C. §§ 1400(b) and 1391(b)-(c) because, among other reasons, Defendants are subject to personal jurisdiction in this District and have committed acts of infringement in this District, including using and/or making infringing products and/or services in this District.
+6. Venue is proper in this District pursuant to 28 U.S.C. §§ 1400(b) and 1391(b)-(c) because, among other reasons, Defendant is subject to personal jurisdiction in this District and has committed acts of infringement in this District, including using and/or making infringing products and/or services in this District.